jskrist/channelLogger/README.md

 Read through the commands and helper files, and feel free to tweak any logic you need to for this bot to do what you want, with one exception:

 _The end of the file opens the "botToken.txt" file and uses the token stored in there to run the bot.
-You are welcome to change the name of the file being read to correspond to the file you created, but I **strongly** suugest, not hardcoding the bot token in this file._
+You are welcome to change the name of the file being read to correspond to the file you created, but I **strongly** suggest, not hard-coding the bot token in this file._